-- Step 1: Complete the online application form and present the student's most recent grade report. - Step 2: Meet with the principal for an interview.
-Student and parent attend this meeting. - Step 3: Complete academic placement testing for new to VAS students.
-Parents may not sit in on the placement testing. - Step 4: Complete all registration forms and submit them to the school registrar. - Step 5: Complete a financial agreement and meet with the business manager or Vice Principal for Finance.
-All annual fees must be paid in full from the previous year.
-Parents may select their preference for tuition billing schedule for 1, 2, 10, or 12 months.
+• Step 1: Complete the online application form and present the student's most recent grade report and national test scores.

+• Step 2: Meet with the principal for an interview.
+Student and parent attend this meeting.

+• Step 3: Complete academic placement testing for new to VAS students.
+Parents may not sit in on the placement testing.

+• Step 4: Complete all registration forms and submit them to the school registrar.

+• Step 5: Complete a financial agreement and meet with the business manager or Vice Principal for Finance.
+All annual fees must be paid in full.
+(Tuition is billed in 10 monthly installments.)
 Families with an outstanding balance from a previous school must settle their account, or provide proof of a financial arrangement that is acceptable to that previous school.